What Is Alcohol Detox?

 - Inpatients are capable of leaving detox and entering residential treatment.

 Medication Used for Alcohol Detox

 Alcohol withdrawal can have significant physical effects on the body.
-It can produce very uncomfortable side effects and intense pain.
+It can produce very uncomfortable side effects and risky complications.
 To get through the pain and ensure a much higher success rate, doctors prescribe certain medications to reduce the severity of withdrawal symptoms and the risk of complications.

 Benzodiazepines are commonly prescribed drugs to help with the negative side effects of alcohol withdrawal as well as reduce possible seizures.
-The purpose of Benzodiazepines is to slow down the central nervous system, thus providing a calming sensation, blocking pain in the process.
+The purpose of Benzodiazepines is to slow down the central nervous system, thus providing a calming sensation and treating insomnia, muscle spasms, and anxiety.

 Call now to be connected to a compassionate treatment specialist.

 Depending on the severity of your addiction and the facilities you are considering, both inpatient and outpatient programs can help you safely detox.
 For those who have a more severe addiction, it is recommended to admit to an inpatient program for round the clock observation and help in efficiently succeeding in alcohol detox.
 If you are struggling with alcohol abuse, it is so important to detox under professional help due to the extreme risks involved with detoxing at home.
 Contact a specialist today, and get started in overcoming your dependence on alcohol.

 There are many different forms of addiction.
 Get the information you need to help you overcome yours.